Middle school student Jaylon McKenzie, a budding football star, killed in shooting

 Breaking News Emails

-A middle school football player, who had dreams to play in the NFL and was named by Sports Illustrated as someone who "will rule the future in sports," was shot dead by a stray bullet at a party over the weekend.
+A middle school football player, who had dreams to play in the NFL and was named by Sports Illustrated as someone who "will rule the future in sports," was killed by a stray bullet at a party over the weekend.

 Jaylon McKenzie, 14, a student at Mason Clark Middle School in East St. Louis, Illinois, was at a house party late Saturday night in Venice, Illinois, when he was killed.

-His mother, Sukeena Gunner, told NBC-affiliate KSDK that a fight broke out shortly before the shooting and her son was outside trying to leave when he was struck by a bullet.
+His mother, Sukeena Gunner, told NBC-affiliate KSDK that a fight broke out shortly before the shooting and that her son was outside trying to leave when he was struck by the bullet.

 "My baby had such a promising future," Gunner said, calling the shooting "senseless."